Back To Homepage

 (First 8 beats ):

-Leader starts with left foot forward on count 1 (or 2), Follower starts with right foot backwards on count 1 (or 2 depending on lead).
+Leader starts with left foot forward on count 2 (or 1 salsa) facing partner, Follower starts with right foot backwards on count 2 (or 1 depending on lead.) (wait or hold on count one, then go on 2.)

-Leader goes back with Right on 5, Follower goes forward with left foot on 5.
+Leader goes back with Right on 5 (2nd count 2,) Follower goes forward with left foot on 5.

 * Dancers face each other in a basic ballroom hold.